MrGraversen/Fiber/README.md

 tcpServer.start();
 ```

-Running the example with just some random TCP client yields the following console output:
+Running the example with just some random TCP client (you can use `cURL`, `nc`, or something arcane if on Windows) yields the following console output:

 ```
 Event - ServerReadyEvent - /0.0.0.0:1337